bbc/bbc-a11y/README.md

 very difficult or impossible to cover with automated tests, others are partially covered or work in progress, as [summarised here](./guides/coverage.md)

+## License

+bbc-a11y is available to everyone under the terms of the Apache 2.0 open source licence.
+Take a look at the [LICENSE](./LICENSE) file in the code, and follow the links above to learn how to contribute.

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

 Copyright (c) 2017-present British Broadcasting Corporation